The process for finding

 - Undergraduate students with eligible spouses, partners, and/or families

-- 9th-term undergraduates, visitors, and postdocs may apply to the waiting list, and they will be assigned housing on a space-available basis.
+- Eligible graduate students who did not complete the housing processes by the application deadlines, 9th-term undergraduates, visitors, and postdocs may apply to the waiting list, and they will be assigned housing on a space-available basis

-Please note: the application will only be available during the designated time periods above.
+Please note: the application will only be available during the designated application period.
 Check the dates and deadlines section for specific opening and closing deadlines.